GenerateNU/couplet/README.md

 Running locally will provide faster build times and slightly better performance, while Docker will be more consistent/reliable and won't conflict with other installations and processes on your machine.
 The choice is yours!

+Bonus: If running the back end in Docker, you can view the API documentation with a nice UI at `localhost:80`

 ### Front End
 Coming soon...